 In 2015 we instituted “Golden Condor Scholar Awards” as a way of giving an incentive for high academic performance to children and their families.
 The awards, which we present at the end of each semester to the three top students in each of the 9th, 10th, 11th, and 12th grades of the local high school, consist of a certificate and $50, a large sum in this impoverished area.

 Twp beautiful new kusiwawas (pre-schools) in the villages of Uratari and Choquemarca for children age 6 months to 5 years were completed by the Municipality of Limatambo District in 2014.
-The Denan Project helped to furnish the schools and equipped the buildings with a kitchen, electricity and running water.
+The Denan Project helped to furnish the schools and equipped the buildings with a kitchen, a playroom, tables, chairs, electricity and running water.

 Economic Development in Uratari